moritz-goeke/azure-document-parser/README.md

 2. Copy the endpoint and key to your environment variables
 3. The application uses the `prebuilt-read` model by default

-### OpenAI Setup
+### Azure OpenAI Setup

-This application requires Azure OpenAI Service.
+This application requires an Azure OpenAI Service.
 Follow these steps:

 1. **Create an Azure OpenAI resource**